cicomsa/codingExercises/README.md

 ## Exercise thirteen

-Find the number of zeros that can be found at the end of a given number
+Find the number of zeros that can be found at the end of a given number.

+## Exercise fourteen

+Return the first word from a given text.